xebia-os/java-api-resources/README.md

-# java-api-resources
+# Java learning path - from basic building blocks to API development
-Curated collection of resources for API development in Java
+Curated collection of resources for learning API development in Java